Jose Calugas

 Jose Cabalfin Calugas (December 29, 1907 – January 18, 1998) was a member of the Philippine Scouts during World War II.
 He received the Medal of Honor for actions during the Battle of Bataan.

 At the age of 23, Calugas joined the Philippine Scouts of the United States Army and completed training as an artilleryman and served with different artillery batteries of the Philippine Scouts until his unit was mobilized to fight in World War II.
 After noticing one of his unit's gun batteries had been put out of commission and its crew killed, he gathered several members of his unit together, dug in and attempted to defend the line.
 He was captured along with other members of his unit and forced to march to a distant enemy prison camp, where he was held as a prisoner of war.
 When he was released in 1943, he was secretly assigned to a guerrilla unit in the Philippines where he fought for the liberation of the Philippines from the Japanese.

-After World War II Calugas received a direct commission and became a United States citizen.
-Retiring from the Army, he settled in Tacoma, Washington.
+After World War II, Calugas received a direct commission and became a United States citizen.
+After retiring from the Army, he settled in Tacoma, Washington.

 Early life and military training

-Calugas was born in Barrio Tagsing, Leon, Iloilo, Philippines, December 29, 1907.
+Calugas was born in Barrio Tagsing, Leon, Iloilo, Philippines, on December 29, 1907.
 His mother died when he was ten, and he later left high school in order to work and support his family.
 In 1930, he enlisted in the United States Army and received his basic training at Fort Sill, Oklahoma.
 Upon completion, he received additional training as an artilleryman, and was then assigned to the 24th Artillery Regiment of the Philippine Scouts at Fort Stotsenburg, Pampanga.
 While stationed at Fort Stotsenburg, he married and began to raise a family.
 His next unit was the 88th Field Artillery Regiment of the Philippine Scouts.
-He was a Sergeant with Battery B when the United States and the Philippine Commonwealth, declared war with Japan in 1941.
+He was a Sergeant with Battery B when the United States and the Philippine Commonwealth declared war on Japan in 1941.
 His unit was mobilized for duty and sent to Bataan in December 1941.